aarenson/PHPCap/docs-md/UserGuide1.md

     git clone https://github.com/aarenson/PHPCap

-If you don't have Composer or Git installed, you can get a Zip file of PHPCap by clicking on this link:
+If you don't have Composer or Git installed, you can get a Zip file of PHPCap from GitHub by clicking on this link:

 https://github.com/aarenson/PHPCap/archive/master.zip